Natascha Kampusch

 Natascha Maria Kampusch (born 17 February 1988) is an Austrian author and former talk show host.
 At the age of 10, on 2 March 1998, she was abducted and held in a secret cellar by her kidnapper, Wolfgang Přiklopil, for more than eight years, until she escaped on 23 August 2006.
 Upon her escape, Přiklopil died by suicide by train at a nearby station.
-She has written a book about her ordeal, 3,096 Days (2010), which was later adapted into a film and released in 2013.
+She wrote a book about her ordeal, 3,096 Days (2010), which was later adapted into a film that was released in 2013.

 Early life

 Kampusch was raised by her mother, Brigitta Sirny (née Kampusch), and her father, Ludwig Koch, in Vienna.
 Kampusch's family included two adult sisters, and five nieces and nephews.
 Sirny and Koch separated while Kampusch was still a child and divorced after her abduction.
 Kampusch spent time with both of them, and had returned to her mother's home from a holiday with Koch the day before her kidnapping.
 At the time of her abduction, she was a student at the Brioschiweg primary school.